Programme

 Associate Professor Simon Tay, Chairman, Singapore Institute of International Affairs

-H.E.
-Dr. Kao Kim Hourn, Secretary-General, Association of Southeast Asian Nations (ASEAN)
+Keynote Speaker: H.E.
+Dr. Kao Kim Hourn, Secretary-General, ASEAN

 Panellists: